Scream (roller coaster): Reception

 The reception of Scream has been mixed.
 Arthur Levine of About.com gives the ride 4 out of 5 stars.
 He states "it's remarkably smooth, loaded with airtime, and has plenty of surprises to warrant its name".
-Levine did criticise the lack of theming and landscaping around the ride noting the immediate area surrounding the ride "includes a bone yard of coaster seats and parts".
+Levine did criticize the lack of theming and landscaping around the ride noting the immediate area surrounding the ride "includes a bone yard of coaster seats and parts".
 Robert Niles of the Los Angeles Times shared a similar sentiment, stating "Scream creates an effective illusion that you are alone, flying above the track" but questions the ride's location on a former parking lot.
 He highlights "a good story can elicit extreme thoughts and emotions. [...]
 Why ignore those opportunities when building a thrill ride?".
 Niles concluded by stating "I feel a little neglected as I shuffle off the otherwise exciting ride", referring to the lack of theming or storyline.
 Lynn Arave of the Deseret News praised the ride, rating it alongside the Riddler's Revenge for the best rides in the park.

 Scream has never featured in Amusement Today's annual Golden Ticket Awards top 50 steel roller coasters.
 The mirrored clone at Six Flags Great Adventure peaked at position 16 in its debut year before ranking a further six times in the list.